A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Theory

 For the coupling operators $L_k$ we distinguish two cases, both illustrated in the following.
 First, all particles couple to the same environment with equal strength and the coupling operators take the form

 Second, each particle couples to its own local environment, however, all local environments are identical.
-This situation arises, for example, in a collection of molecules, each with its local vibrational bath (see Sec.~\ref{sec:fewEmitterLasing}).
+The latter situation arises, for example, in a collection of molecules, each with its local vibrational bath \cite{letter_placeholder}.
 The coupling operators are then denoted as $S_k$, and act only on the local Hilbert space of particle $k$.
-The evolution equation \eqref{eq:Htot} is invariant under particle exchange.
+In both cases the evolution equation \eqref{eq:Htot} is invariant under particle exchange, which we will leverage in the following.
 Such assumptions are natural for indistinguishable particles but one can relax this condition if one would like to describe ensembles of inhomogeneously broadened emitters.

 Despite the restrictions employed above, the resulting system-bath Hamiltonian applies to a vast range of systems critical in fields such as quantum optics, quantum impurities in solid hosts, and strongly correlated materials in cavities.